 Tritium: A total of twelve (12) drinking water samples were analyzed for Tritium during the report period.
-Tritium was not detected in any of the eight (8) indicator samples, nor was it detected in any of the four (4) control samples.
+Tritium was not detected in any of the eight (8) indicator samples, there was no tritium analysis performed on the control samples, nor was it detected in any of the four (4) control samples.